-- Have a high consequence of failure; - Have a high utilisation and subsequent impact on users would be greatest; - The total value represents the greatest net value to the organisation; - Have the highest average age relative to their expected lives; - Are identified in the AM Plan as key cost factors; - Have high operational or maintenance costs; and - Where replacement with modern equivalent assets would yield material savings.
+- Have a high consequence of failure; - Have a high utilisation and subsequent impact on users would be greatest; - The total value represents the greatest net value to the organisation; - Have the highest average age relative to their expected lives; - Have high operational or maintenance costs; and - · Where replacement with modern equivalent assets would yield material savings.

-Criteria used for ranking renewal and replacement proposals are documented in the applicable AM Plans.
+Criteria used for ranking renewal and replacement proposals are documented in the applicable AM Plans and will be prioritised based on funding.